Pomax/pluginboutique/README.md

 This was a react-react-app app, but that's kind of a weird thing to use these days, honestly.
 So the "real" version I use for my own overview uses esbuild+preact rather than the overkill that is babel+webpack+react these days.

+Clone this, then drop your own data in `src/protected/formatted.json`, and run things with `npm start` (after a one-time `npm install`)

 Engage with me: [https://mastodon.social/@TheRealPomax](https://mastodon.social/@TheRealPomax)